 * RIT travelers may enroll in the Hertz #1 Club Gold Service at no cost.
 Complete an enrollment form available at http:/bapgold.hertz.com.
 Enter the following information: Company name: Rochester Institute of Technology; CPD#1807216; Pin Code: bapgold; click "join now".

-- Pay car rental expenses with your JPMorgan Chase Corporate Travel Card or your Citibank Government Travel Card.
-Refer to the Controller's Office web page http://www.rit.edu/controller/travel/travelcards.html for information about benefits available to cardholders.
+- Pay car rental expenses with your PNC Corporate Travel Card.
+Refer to the Controller's Office web page for information about benefits available to cardholders.

 - RIT will reimburse you for the cost of automobile rentals for economy, compact, subcompact, or standard vehicles only.
-In exceptional cases, reimbursement will be made for other types of vehicles (i.e., when there are several travelers in one car, when equipment being transported, etc.).
-Check the "Car Rental' box under "Justification for expenses OUTSIDE of RIT Policy" of the TER and provide a detailed explanation.
+In exceptional cases, reimbursement will be made for other types of vehicles (i.e.., when there are several travelers in one car, when equipment is being transported, etc.).
+Provide a detailed explanation in the 'Justification' box on the online TER.

-- Do not purchase a Collision Damage Waiver (CDW) or Liability Insurance from the car rental agency except when renting a vehicle outside of the U.S. (see Section G, 1 for more information).
-Contact Risk Management & Insurance Office at 475-6131 for evidence of insurance rentals in California or Texas.
+- Do not purchase a Collision Damage Waiver (CDW) or Liability Insurance from the car rental agency except when renting a vehicle outside of the U.S.. (see Section G, 1 for more information).
+Contact GMRS at 475-6131 for evidence of insurance rentals in California or Texas.

-- If you have an automobile accident while traveling on RIT business, notify your department head and the Risk Management and Insurance Office at 475-6131 as soon as is practical.
+- If you have an automobile accident while traveling on RIT business, notify your department head and GRMS at 475-6131 as soon as is practical.

 - Sales Tax Exemption - As a not-for-profit institution, RIT is exempt from New York State sales tax on all goods and services purchased by employees for business use.
-In order to obtain the sales tax exemption, present the New York State Sales Tax Exempt Form to the vendor at the time service is rendered or goods are received and pay with a procurement card, RIT JPMorgan Chase Corporate Travel Card, or NTID Citibank Travel Card.
+In order to obtain the sales tax exemption, present the New York State Sales Tax Exempt Form to the vendor at the time service is rendered or goods are received and pay with a procurement card or RIT PNC Corporate Travel Card.
 Note: vendors may refuse to honor RIT's sales tax exemption if you pay cash or with a personal credit card.